As a passionate, loving, and ambitious person (which most of us are), you may have a tendency to overload your days with tasks.

 What is it you really love doing?
 Is it reading, crocheting, playing soccer, doing yoga, or painting?
 No matter what your soul-feeding activity is, you need to make it a priority.

 Find your tribe.
-Start a sisterhood, or brotherhood, of supportive people who want nothing more than to see you thrive.
+Get your crew of supportive people who want nothing more than to see you thrive.
 Maybe you already have a strong support system, but if you don’t – create one.

 Am I conscious of my self-talk?